rfotino/imgcat/README.md

 will read from stdin.

 ## Issues
-* Only supports 24-bit BMP files, and nothing complicated like palettes.
+* Only supports 24-bit BMP files and JPEGs.
 More formats might be added if I have time.
 * Low contrast images don't show up well, though this is a limitation of the ASCII art medium itself.
 A different ASCII palette might help.
 * I wrote this for fun in a few hours with very little prior experience using C.